unnawut/eip_55/README.md

 ## Performance

-This library uses [`:ex_sha3`](https://hex.pm/packages/ex_sha3) which is a pure Elixir implementation making it [significantly slower](https://github.com/dominicletz/exsha3#this-is-slow) than an NIF-based library like [`:sha3`](https://hex.pm/packages/sha3).

-If you have a demand for high-performance EIP-55 encoding/validation, let me know.
-Maybe we can then add a NIF-based version.
+This is a fork of `eip_55` and uses the `:ex_keccak` dependency that uses a Rustler NIF for significant performance gains.

 ## License